ModuleBuild/ModuleBuild/docs/Usage/12 - Writing Pester tests.md

 # Writing Pester tests with ModuleBuild

-We wont go deep into how to write pester tests, just how they are integrated into ModuleBuild.
+We won't go deep into how to write pester tests, just how they are integrated into ModuleBuild.

 ModuleBuild sorts Pester tests in 3 flavours.
 Meta, Unit and Intergration tests.